core-wg/comi/draft-ietf-core-comi.md

 and the interaction model to be used to access them.
 This module also contains the list of datastores implemented.

-The location of the YANG library can be found by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.yl".
+As described in {{RFC6690}}, the location of the YANG library can be found by sending a GET request to
+"/.well-known/core" including a resource type (RT) parameter with the value "core.c.yl".
 Upon success, the return payload will contain the root resource of the YANG library module.

+The following example assumes that the SID of the YANG library is 2351 (kv encoded as specified in {{id-compression}}).

 ~~~~
 REQ: GET /.well-known/core?rt=core.c.yl